Integral topological Hochschild homology of connective complex K-theory: Descent Spectral Sequence

 \begin{remark} Suppose $B\to C$ is a map of $\mathbb E_\infty$-ring spectra.
 Instead of the coskeletal filtration of the descent diagram for $B\to C$, there is an alternative filtration using Whitehead covers.
 The $k$'th filtration of $B$ is given by

 If we further assume that $C^{\otimes_B(s+1)}$ has no odd homotopy groups for all $s\geq0$, then this filtration gives us a shearing of the descent spectral sequence in the sense that we have

 where the left-hand side is the spectral sequence associated with the new filtration and the right-hand side is the descent spectral sequence.
+More precisely, they are related by the d\'ecalage \cite{decalage} and doubling the speed of the filtration.

-In the case of $B=\THH(\ku),C=\THH(\ku/\MU)$, the new filtration using Whitehead covers is an example of the \emph{even filtration} defined in a work in preparation by Jeremy Hahn, Arpon Raksit, and Dylan Wilson, generalizing the motivic filtration of \cite[Thm.
-1.12]{BMS2}. \end{remark}
+In our case of $B=\THH(\ku)$ and $C=\THH(\ku/\MU)$, the new filtration using Whitehead covers is an example of the \emph{even/motivic filtration} of Hahn, Raksit, and Wilson \cite[Def.
+4.1.2]{HRW} since $C$ is \emph{evenly free} over $B$ in their sense. \end{remark}

 \begin{lemma} $\CB_{\Gamma_\ast}(A_\ast)$ is a chain complex of free $\ku_\ast$-modules.
 Therefore, we have identifications

 \end{lemma} \begin{proof} From Example \ref{ex:ha}, $A_\ast$ is free as a $\ku_\ast$-module and $\Gamma_\ast$ is free as a $\MU_\ast$-module. \end{proof}